-Quercus – Essential Info for TAs on U of T’s new Academic Toolbox
+Quercus – Essential Info for TAs on U of T’s Academic Toolbox

 The following information is also available in PDF format.

 Quercus (Canvas) is the University of Toronto’s academic toolbox.
 Quercus offers an advanced content design, a variety of student communication tools, easy-to-use course administration features and mobile applications for access to key functions from a phone or tablet.
 You can explore a feature comparison of Quercus and Portal.
 Through a number of built-in tools and effective integration of other educational technologies, this powerful “app store” platform allows for greater pedagogical flexibility and engagement.
 TA roles and responsibilities in Quercus can vary from developing and managing course content, creating rubrics and adding grades, to moderating various activities.
 This tip sheet will guide you through the process of getting training, accessing resources, and exploring strategies to enhance your expertise on Quercus.

 Visit Quercus and use your UTORid and password to access the toolbox.
 To activate your UTORid, visit the Activation website.
 If you are experiencing issues with your UTORid and password please contact the Information Commons Help Desk.
 You can also use the Canvas Teacher App to access and manage Quercus.

 Identifying Local and Central Quercus (and EdTech) Support